ianstormtaylor/slate/Readme.md

 Why create Slate?
 Well... _(Beware: this section has a few of [my](https://github.com/ianstormtaylor) opinions!)_

 Before creating Slate, I tried a lot of the other rich text libraries out there.
 What I found was that while getting simple examples to work might be possible, once you start trying to build something like [Medium](https://medium.com/), [Dropbox Paper](https://www.dropbox.com/paper) or [Canvas](https://usecanvas.com/), you have to resort to very hacky things to get the user experience you want.
 And some experiences are just impossible.
-On the way, your codebase becomes harder and harder to maintain well.
+On the way, your codebase becomes harder and harder to maintain.

 Here's how Slate compares to some of the existing editors out there: